JCRI Editorial Policy

 Aim and Goals

-The Journal of Case Research and Inquiry (JCRI) is a publication of the Western Casewriters Association (www.www.westerncasewriters.org).
+The Journal of Case Research and Inquiry (JCRI) is a publication of the Western Casewriters Association (www.westerncasewriters.org).
 JCRI publishes peer-reviewed case studies (cases) prepared from primary and secondary research, as well as pedagogical articles, notes and exercises.
 The journal publishes one issue per year, and if submissions so merit, may publish additional issues with editorial board approval.
 JCRI publications are available online, full text, and free of charge at www.jcri.org.

 Scope and Content of the Journal

+The journal publishes cases that address significant contemporary and perennial issues faced by organizations and managers in the areas of business and public administration, nonprofit management, social entrepreneurship, economics, education, and public policy.
 The journal publishes both Teaching Case Studies and Consulting Case Studies.
 Cases may be derived from primary field research, secondary research, or a combination of both.
 JCRI does not accept fictional cases, nor cases, notes, or articles previously published elsewhere.

 Teaching Cases are primarily intended to support classroom instruction, including decision-making and the application of theory and best practices, and may or may not require a managerial decision.
-Teaching case studies have been used in higher instruction for more than 110 years.
+Teaching case studies have been used in higher instruction for more than 125 years.
 Teaching cases are necessarily accompanied by detailed Teaching Instructor Manuals (TIMs) that are not published but may be provided to instructors.

-Consulting Cases ask the reader to develop solutions to issues faced by managers and organizations, with emphasis on practical solutions; these cases may be appropriate for midterm or final exams or other assignments.
+Consulting Cases ask the reader to develop solutions to issues faced by managers and organizations, with emphasis on practical solutions; these cases may be appropriate for final exams or other assignments.
 Consulting cases are accompanied by a detailed Consulting Instructor Manuals (CIMs).

+All cases, IMs, notes, exercises, and articles are double blind peer-reviewed by at least two reviewers.
+IMs submitted should follow the guidelines provided at www.jcri.org.
+Case authors are required to obtain signed release forms, when necessary, from the organizations studied.
 The journal also publishes peer-reviewed articles, notes, and exercises.
 Articles are scholarly papers on case research, teaching with cases, and related pedagogical issues.
-Notes are industry or theoretical analyses or summaries to accompany cases.
-Finally, ExercisesExercises provide a case like learning experience in the classroom, and may be associated with, or independent from, teaching cases.
+Notes are industry or theoretical analyses or summaries of research or law to accompany cases.
+Finally, Exercises provide a "case like" learning experience in the classroom and may be associated with teaching cases or stand-alone; exercises are typically accompanied by a peer-reviewed instructor manual.

 JCRI Open-Source Availability Policy

 Cases, articles, notes, and exercises are available online at www.jcri.org at no cost.
 Instructors and students at state and nonprofit educational institutions are granted the right to reproduce JCRI published materials for educational purposes.
-The journal shall encourage instructors to include in their course syllabi links to the JCRI website so that students can easily access cases, articles, notes, and exercises.
+The journal encourages instructors to include in their course syllabi links to the JCRI website so that students can easily access cases, articles, notes, and exercises.
 For reproductions by for-profit institutions, or for publication in textbooks or elsewhere, authors shall retain all rights.

 Submission of Manuscripts

 Authors should submit manuscripts electronically to editor@jcri.org.
-All submissions must follow the JCRI submission guidelines available in detail at www.jcri.org
+All submissions must follow the JCRI submission guidelines available in detail at www.jcri.org.

 Review Policy

+At the editor's discretion, a submission to the journal may be rejected without a full review, particularly if the manuscript does not align well with the aim and scope of the journal.
 Otherwise, all submissions shall be blind peer reviewed by at least two qualified reviewers.
-Authors shall receive reviewer's comments, together with a decision (reject, revise and re-submit, conditionally accept, or accept) by the editor.
-Unless approved by the editorial board, no cases or papers shall be invited, and none published without undergoing the peer review process.
+Authors shall receive reviewers' comments, together with a decision (reject, revise and re-submit, conditionally accept, or accept) by the Editor.
+Unless approved by the Editorial Board, no cases or papers shall be invited, and none published without undergoing the peer review process.
+The journal's Publication Ethics policy, including requirements for reviews, retractions, corrections, and appeals is available at www.jcri.org.

 WCA Membership Requirement for Authors